dotnet/docs/docs/machine-learning/how-to-guides/serve-model-serverless-azure-functions-ml-net.md

 [!code-csharp [AnalyzeFunction](~/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnAzureFunction/SentimentAnalysisFunctionsApp/AnalyzeSentiment.cs#L26-L45)]

 When the `Run` method executes, the incoming data from the HTTP request is deserialized and used as input for the `PredictionEnginePool`.
-The `Predict` method is then called to generate a prediction and return the result to the user.
+The `Predict` method is then called to to make predictions using the `SentimentAnalysisModel` registered in the `Startup` class and returns the results back to the user if successful.

 ## Test locally